ceticamarco/datum/docs/bigint.md

 field.
 If the operation was successful (that is, `status == BIGINT_OK`), you can either move on with the rest of the program or read the returned value from the sum data type.
-Of course, you can choose to ignore the return value (if you're brave enough :D) as illustrated in the first part of the README.
+Of course, you can choose to ignore the return value (if you're brave enough :D) as illustrated on the first part of the README.

 The sum data type (i.e., the `value` union) defines four different variables.
 Each of them has an unique scope as described below: